raji2306/mediawikiApplcation/README.md

 Rolling Deployment : It is an deployment strategy that slowly replaces previous versions of an application with new versions of an application by completely replacing the infrastructure on which the application is running

 By using ec2.tf file, we have successfuly Created an EC2 instances with MediaWiki Application.
-We have created an AMI Image as well.
+And we have created an AMI based on this server.

 Now We are going to create a LoadBalancer with LaunchConfiguration and Autoscaling Group based on the AMI we created